applicvision/frontend-friends/docs/api/README.md

 html`<div>hello</div>`.mount(document.body)
 ```

-Using expressions within `${}`, dynamic parts can be added to the html.
+Using expressions within `${}`, dynamic parts can be added to the HTML.
 It can be attributes:

 #### *String attributes*
 ```javascript